Spring Term Schedule

 |

 The fourth in a sequence of courses, this course focuses on further development of conversational and narrative skills in ASL.
 Students will learn and expand different conversational strategies and increase ASL vocabulary.
 An introduction to analysis of grammatical principles and functions will be included.
 Appropriate cultural behaviors and conversational regulators in ASL will continue to be an important part of class.
 Experience with the local Deaf community is required.
-NOTE: MUST obtain permission code from ASL Program advisor to register for this course.
-ASLA Majors & Minors will be permitted to register first.
 Prerequisites: ASLA 105 in the immediately preceding semester or permission of the instructor.
-B or better in ASLA 105
+A grade of B or better in ASLA 105 is required.

 |